lmarquezvg/NSGA-III-K/README.txt

        OBJS
               It must be an integer greater than one.
 It represents the number of objective functions of the MOP.
-In this paper, all MOPs are scaled to 3, 5, 8, and 10 objective functions.
+In our experiments, all MOPs are scaled to 3, 5, 8, and 10 objective functions.

        GENS
               It must be an integer greater than or equal to zero.
 It